sebiflorinp/infoEducatie/README.md

 > - Teaching new students programming in C++
 > - Helping High Schoolers with exercises for the Bacalaureat exam

-**Primăria Digital** is addressed to any person who wants to learn something new or doing exercises for exams.
+**InfoEducatie** is addressed to any person who wants to learn something new or doing exercises for exams.

 ## Algorithmics
 **InfoEducatie** is a C# program